dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 4. *Multi-Table CSV File.* Multiple tables can be present in the same CSV file, which is a common scenario when exporting spreadsheets to CSVs.
 Therefore, we would like to be able to identify and support these.
 5. *Null-String Detection.* We currently do not have an algorithm in place to identify the representation of null strings.
 6. *Decimal Precision Detection.* We also don't automatically detect decimal precision yet.
 This is something that we aim to tackle in the future.
-7. *Parallelization.* Despite DuckDB's CSV Reader being fully parallelized, the sniffer is still limited to a single thread.
+7. *Parallelization.* Despite DataMiner's CSV Reader being fully parallelized, the sniffer is still limited to a single thread.
 Parallelizing it in a similar fashion to what is done with the CSV Reader (description coming in a future blog post) would significantly enhance sniffing performance and enable full-file sniffing.
 8. *Sniffer as a stand-alone function.* Currently, users can utilize the `DESCRIBE` query to acquire information from the sniffer, but it only returns column names and types.
 We aim to expose the sniffing algorithm as a stand-alone function that provides the complete results from the sniffer.
 This will allow users to easily configure files using the exact same options without the need to rerun the sniffer.